cogniteev/cloud-dns/docs/getting_started.md

 ### Push an updated configuration

-When you modify your profiles (in `~/.config/cloud-dns`), you might want to publish them so that your co-workers can take benefits of it:
+When you modify a profile (in `~/.config/cloud-dns/<PROFILE>`), you might want to publish it afterward so that your co-workers can take benefits of this change:

 ```shell
 cloud-dns config push <profile> <gstorage-bucket>